Development of the reproductive system: Gonads

-The gonads are the precursors of the testes in males and ovaries in females.
+The gonads are the precursors of the testicles in males and ovaries in females.
 They initially develop from the mesothelial layer of the peritoneum.

 Ovaries

 The ovary is differentiated into a central part, the medulla of ovary, covered by a surface layer, the germinal epithelium.
 The immature ova originate from cells from the dorsal endoderm of the yolk sac.
 Once they have reached the gonadal ridge they are called oogonia.
 Development proceeds and the oogonia become fully surrounded by a layer of connective tissue cells (pre-granulosa cells).
 In this way, the rudiments of the ovarian follicles are formed.
 The embryological origin of granulosa cells, on the other hand, remains controversial.
 Just as in the male, there is a gubernaculum in the female, which pulls it downward, albeit not as much as in males.
 The gubernaculum later becomes the proper ovarian ligament and the round ligament of the uterus.